bobvanderclay/docpad-plugin-tableofcontents/README.md

 Default: `true`

 So that the table of contents may be generated with links to page sections, header ids should set.
 The plugin can automatically generate these ids, if one is not already present.
 It will not overwrite any id present.

+### headerIdPrefix

+Default: ``

+Value will be added as a prefix to the automatically generated header ids.

 ### headerSelectors